A febrile seizure is a convulsion that may happen when a baby or young child has a fever over 100.4° F (38° C).

 This problem is more common in children who are 6 months to 3 years old.
 The risk may last until age 5.
 Other things that may raise the risk are:

-A seizure typically lasts a few seconds to a few minutes.
-Signs of a febrile seizure include:
+A seizure often lasts a few seconds up to 15 minutes.
+It may cause:

 - Convulsion—jerking or stiffening muscles

 - Eye rolling

 - Loss of consciousness

 - Loss of bladder or bowel control

 You will be asked about your child's symptoms and health history.
 A physical exam will be done.
 This is often enough to make the diagnosis.
 More tests may be done to find the cause of the fever.

 Febrile seizures go away as children get older.
 The goal of treatment is to manage the fevers that cause them.
 This can be done with medicines, such as antibiotics.